-If you are using an application like Excel or Intrinio's REST API, and suddenly stop receiving data, it could be for a variety of reasons.
+If you are using an application like Excel or Intrinio's Web API, and suddenly stop receiving data, it could be for a variety of reasons.

 Here are a few of the most common causes and their solutions:

 Cause: You hit the data limit for your plan